CMA - EXOSAT/CMA Sources (Unscreened)

 The most frequent problems experienced are:

-* log in to the `legacy.gsfc.nasa.gov` anonymous ftp area * go to `caldb/data/exosat/cma/cpf` * copy the `.rmf` file for the filter instrument combination you need * start XSPEC, then: model wabs po (or whatever your model is) fakeit none 10000 (or whatever your exposure is) flux 0.1 2.5The `fakeit` and `flux` commands will give the flux and count rate for the model you have specified.
+* go to https://heasarc.gsfc.nasa.gov/FTP/caldb/data/exosat/cma/cpf/, * download the `.rmf` file for the filter instrument combination you need, * start XSPEC, then: model wabs po (or whatever your model is) fakeit none 10000 (or whatever your exposure is) flux 0.1 2.5The `fakeit` and `flux` commands will give the flux and count rate for the model you have specified.

 Counting rate from the Al/P filter, if available from an observation of the same source made within one day. `AL count rate error` gives the error on the Al/P counting rate.